Cratecode/intro/sections/1_intro_to_cs/5_data_types/README.md

 In programming, we have the concept of a data type.
 When we think about things in our head like sentences and numbers, we imagine them in fundamentally different ways.
 For example, a sentence can't be multiplied by 100, and a number can't be made up of different words.

 In programming, we also have this distinction between different things.
-There are many different data types, but here we'll look at the most fundamental.
+There are many data types, but here we'll look at the most fundamental.

 ## Numbers

 Numbers are, well, numbers.
 They can be added to, subtracted from, multiplied, and divided.
 If I have a program that runs `1 + 2`, it will give me `3`.
 In Javascript, numbers are written as numbers—`1` is a number, and so is `57.87`, and even `-95.01`, but there are some important rules for how numbers work (in Javascript).
 One important thing to keep in mind is that numbers cannot contain commas, so `1,000,000` isn't a valid number (however, you can use `_`, so `1_000_000` is the same as `1000000`).
-Finally, numbers cannot have functions ran directly on them.
+Finally, number literals (a literal is a number written in our code, so `10` is a literal, while `(10)` and `a` (where `a` is `const a = 9;`) are not) cannot have functions ran directly on them.
 We'll get into this more later, but keep in mind that `10.toString()` is not valid, while `(10).toString()` is.

 ## Strings